Nonparametrically consistent depth-based classifiers: Real-data examples

 In this section, we investigate the performances of our depth-based $k$NN classifiers on two well known benchmark datasets.
-The first example is taken from \cite{Ripley:1996} and can be found on the book's website (\url{http://www.stats.ox.ac.uk/pub/PRNN}).
+The first example is taken from Ripley \cite{Ripley:1996} and can be found on the book's website (\url{http://www.stats.ox.ac.uk/pub/PRNN}).
 This data set involves well-specified training and test samples, and we therefore simply report the test set misclassification rates of the different classifiers included in the study.
 The second example, blood transfusion data, is available at \url{http://archive.ics.uci.edu/ml/index.html}.
 Unlike the first data set, no clear partition into a training sample and a test sample is provided here.
-As suggested in \cite{Li:2010vy}, we randomly performed such a partition $100$ times (see the details below) and computed the average test set missclassification rates, together with standard deviations.
+As suggested in Li, Cuesta-Albertos and Liu \cite{Lietal2012}, we randomly performed such a partition $100$ times (see the details below) and computed the average test set misclassification rates, together with standard deviations.